hellenike/textbook/docs/topics/module6/future-conditions/index.md

 ## Future conditions

+Whether we are talking about present or past time, Greek can characterize conditions as either factual (simple, generalizing) or contrafactual, but conditional statements about the future are different: who can say what is a *fact* in the future?

+Instead, Greek presents conditional statements as either *more vivid* or *less vivid*.
+More vivid statements are confident claims: if the hypothesized "if" clause actually happens, then the apodosis states what will happen, and it's entirely possible that the "if" clause will take place.
+Less vivid statements, on the other, are more sceptical: *maybe* this will happen

 - Unlike past and present, don't (can't) fall into categories of "factual/contrafactual"
 - instead: "more vivid" / "less vivid" statements about the future.
 - meaning: